What Is the Child Tax Credit?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Below is a basic overview of the federal tax credit for dependent children.
-The overview includes frequently asked questions (FAQs) about child tax credit payments and important information about the child tax credit's relationship with child support.
+Below is a basic overview of the federal tax benefit for dependent children.
+It answers frequently asked questions (FAQ) about Child Tax Credit payments and discusses its relationship with child support.

 How Does the Child Tax Credit Work?

-The child tax credit for tax year 2022 provided for a dollar-for-dollar reduction of tax liability.
-For each qualifying child claimed as a dependent, the maximum amount permitted was $2,000.
+The Child Tax Credit for tax year 2024 provides for a dollar-for-dollar reduction of tax liability.
+For each qualifying child claimed as a dependent, the maximum amount permitted is $2,000.

 When both parents can claim the child, the IRS favors the parent who lives with the child the most during the year.
 The IRS measures the time based on the most overnight visits.
 The amount of tax reduction may vary by income.
 The maximum amount of $2,000 per qualifying dependent child is available for a single tax filer whose modified adjusted gross income (MAGI) was $200,000 or less.